Gmail deliverability issues

 The point is, if your legitimate email has spelling or grammatical errors, it will resemble the patterns of a spammer’s email & hence likely to be marked as spam.

 So, proofread your emails.
 You can also use services like Grammarly to compose mistake-free writing.
-This seems like a very obvious step but the point is to not take it lightly & check your content each time you email.
+This seems like an obvious step, but the point is not to take it lightly—check your content each time you email.

 Follow these content tips:

-- Don’t shorten your URLs & don’t redirect to domains that might be in spam lists or blacklists.
+• Don’t shorten your URLs or redirect to domains that might be in spam lists or blacklists.

-- DON’T SHOUT WITH ALL CAPS.
-It triggers spam filters and anyway who likes to read subject lines like this.
-You can rather draw attention by using personalization or emojis.
+• DON’T SHOUT WITH ALL CAPS.
+It triggers spam filters and, anyway, who likes to read subject lines like this?
+Use personalization or emojis instead.

 Spammers tend to spread malware and viruses through attachments.
 So if you do the same, even though your attachment is safe, it will be blocked by spam filters.